 Iona and Staffa National Nature Reserve, Argyll & The Isles

-With some careful planning, here are two Scottish islands you can visit on the same day from your holiday base on the Isle of Mull!
+With some careful planning, here are two Scottish islands you can visit on the same day from a holiday base on the Isle of Mull.

 On Iona, the 13th century Benedictine abbey and nunnery is a must-see attraction.
 In Baile Mòr you’ll find the Iona Heritage Centre, the Aosdana Gallery, and a great selection of places to eat.
 Alternatively, enjoy a lovely walk to White Beach in the north of Iona.